crazcalm/oral-english/semester_plan/README.md

 - Making classroom materials available to you.

 ## Grading Information
-* **Attendance: 5%** You much attend 85% of the classes to received attendance points in the final course score.
+* **Attendance: 5%** You must attend 85% of the classes to received attendance points in the final course score.
 You must attend at least 70% of the classes in order to take the final exam.
-* **Participation: 10%** Being active in class, Speaking when you know the answer and when you do not know the answer, and helping out other students.
+* **Participation: 10%** Participating in class means actively contributing to the class.
+This includes speaking when you know the answer, speaking when you are not sure of the answer, and helping your fellow students.

-* **Major Assignments, written work and homework: 15%** Some work will be completed during class time, but students **must** work outside of class time in order to complete some of the assignments.
+* **Major Assignments, written work and homework: 15%** Most work will be completed in class, but some work will require time outside of class in order to be completed.
 * **Mid term: 30%**
 * **Final: 40%**